-The list of profiles includes a profile for remote exploitation/malware, and three local exploitation profiles, where exploitation is carried out locally at the initiative of the end-user on his equipment.
-Depending on the maximum rating of vulnerabilities that a TEE implementation is required to protect against, some of the exploitation profiles described herein may result too costly to be considered during an evaluation.
+The list of profiles includes a profile for remote exploitation/malware, and three local exploitation profiles, where the exploitation is carried out locally at the initiative of the end-user on his device.
+Note that Profile 4 can perform hardware exploitation; such an exploitation will often lead to an attack rating of 21 points or higher; therefore, Profile 4 is often beyond reach.